Contents

 The scheduler view

-The scheduler view show all the scheduled employees for the current view.
+The scheduler view shows all the scheduled employees for the current view.
 Regularly scheduled employees will be identified by an S in the schedule item text.
-Scheduled exceptions can be identified by an E.
+Scheduled exceptions can be identified by an E. Work periods can be moved around the schedule view by clicking on the employee's work period and then dragging the work period to another day time or employee.
+A work period can be deleted by right clicking on the work period and choosing Delete work period from the pop-up menu.

 Auto Scheduling Employees